-While employees who primarily worked from home have always been able to claim work expenses, for the 2020 taxation year, the Canada Revenue Agency has streamlined the process.
-You can apply one of two ways: a temporary flat-rate method (for this tax year only) or the traditional detailed method.
+While employees who primarily worked from home have always been able to claim work expenses, the Canada Revenue Agency has streamlined the process.
+You can apply one of two ways: a temporary flat-rate method (extended for the 2021 and 2022 tax years) or the traditional detailed method.

 How does the temporary flat-rate method work?

-The flat rate is $2 for each day you worked at home due to COVID-19 (from March 2020 to December 2020) to a maximum of $400 or 200 working days.
+The flat rate is $2 for each day you worked at home due to COVID-19 to a maximum of $500 or 250 working days, an increase from $400 and 200 working days in 2020.
 It doesn’t matter if the days you worked are full time or part time, and they don’t need to be consecutive days.

 You just simply claim the appropriate amount and submit form T777s, a statement of employment expenses, with your income taxes.

 (Note that days off for vacation or illness do not count in your work calculations.)

 With this straightforward option, you don’t have to keep receipts, calculate the workspace allotment in your home, or get a form signed by your employer.
 One caveat: You cannot claim any other employment expenses.